Omnicell (NASDAQ:OMCL) Updates FY 2022 Earnings Guidance

-Omnicell (NASDAQ:OMCL – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Omnicell (NASDAQ:OMCL – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $3.85-$4.05 for the period, compared to the consensus earnings per share estimate of $3.94.
 The company issued revenue guidance of $1.39 billion-$1.41 billion, compared to the consensus revenue estimate of $1.40 billion.
 Omnicell also updated its Q3 2022 guidance to $0.93-$1.00 EPS.

 Wall Street Analyst Weigh In

-In other Omnicell news, EVP Scott Peter Seidelmann sold 3,765 shares of the stock in a transaction that occurred on Thursday, June 16th.
-The shares were sold at an average price of $110.15, for a total value of $414,714.75.
-Following the sale, the executive vice president now directly owns 40,789 shares of the company’s stock, valued at approximately $4,492,908.35.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders own 2.76% of the company’s stock.
+In other news, EVP Scott Peter Seidelmann sold 3,765 shares of Omnicell stock in a transaction that occurred on Thursday, June 16th.
+The shares were sold at an average price of $110.15, for a total transaction of $414,714.75.
+Following the completion of the transaction, the executive vice president now directly owns 40,789 shares in the company, valued at $4,492,908.35.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 2.76% of the company’s stock.

-A number of hedge funds have recently modified their holdings of the stock.
-Vanguard Group Inc. grew its position in shares of Omnicell by 0.3% in the 1st quarter.
-Vanguard Group Inc. now owns 4,752,906 shares of the company’s stock valued at $615,453,000 after buying an additional 12,413 shares during the last quarter.
-Clearbridge Investments LLC grew its position in shares of Omnicell by 8.9% in the 1st quarter.
-Clearbridge Investments LLC now owns 1,136,664 shares of the company’s stock valued at $147,187,000 after buying an additional 92,567 shares during the last quarter.
-Dimensional Fund Advisors LP grew its position in shares of Omnicell by 0.6% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 848,688 shares of the company’s stock valued at $109,901,000 after buying an additional 4,839 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its position in shares of Omnicell by 3.1% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 365,409 shares of the company’s stock valued at $47,317,000 after buying an additional 10,960 shares during the last quarter.
-Finally, First Light Asset Management LLC grew its position in shares of Omnicell by 5.5% in the 1st quarter.
-First Light Asset Management LLC now owns 321,762 shares of the company’s stock valued at $41,665,000 after buying an additional 16,867 shares during the last quarter.
+Several large investors have recently made changes to their positions in OMCL.
+Goldman Sachs Group Inc. raised its holdings in Omnicell by 10.4% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 460,920 shares of the company’s stock worth $52,430,000 after acquiring an additional 43,343 shares during the last quarter.
+Captrust Financial Advisors raised its holdings in Omnicell by 18.1% in the 2nd quarter.
+Captrust Financial Advisors now owns 3,788 shares of the company’s stock worth $431,000 after acquiring an additional 581 shares during the last quarter.
+Occudo Quantitative Strategies LP purchased a new position in Omnicell in the 2nd quarter worth approximately $404,000.
+Macquarie Group Ltd. raised its holdings in Omnicell by 12.5% in the 2nd quarter.
+Macquarie Group Ltd. now owns 1,218,279 shares of the company’s stock worth $138,579,000 after acquiring an additional 135,360 shares during the last quarter.
+Finally, Cubist Systematic Strategies LLC raised its holdings in Omnicell by 3.1% in the 2nd quarter.
+Cubist Systematic Strategies LLC now owns 9,695 shares of the company’s stock worth $1,103,000 after acquiring an additional 293 shares during the last quarter.

 Omnicell, Inc, together with its subsidiaries, provides medication management solutions and adherence tools for healthcare systems and pharmacies the United States and internationally.
 The company offers point of care automation solutions to improve clinician workflows in patient care areas of the healthcare system; XT Series automated dispensing systems for medications and supplies used in nursing units and other clinical areas of the hospital, as well as specialized automated dispensing systems for operating room; Omnicell Interface Software that offers interface and integration between its medication-use products or supply products, and a healthcare facility's in-house information management systems; and robotic dispensing systems for handling the stocking and retrieval of boxed medications.